komahanb/komahanb-archive.github.io/ResearchContributions.md

 - The application of SGM in general purpose FEM framework and an end-to-end OUU with adjoint sensitivity analysis of statistical metrics of performance outputs

----

-### (2) Rotorcraft design optimization
+### (2) Scalable Rotorcraft Design Optimization Method Using Discrete Adjoint Sensitivities

-- Simulation framework for multidisciplinary sensitivity analysis of rotorcrafts (funded by NIA/NASA)
+- Finite-element based flexible multibody dynamics framework suitable for multidisciplinary sensitivity analysis of rotorcrafts (contributed to NIA/NASA)

-- Unified implementation of time-marching and the corresponding adjoint sensitivity analysis methods using implicit schemes Runge--Kutta, Backward differences
+- Unified implementation of time-marching and adjoint sensitivity analysis methods using implicit multistep and multistage schemes

-- Invited scholarly article on Rotorcraft Sensitivity Analysis in the AIAA Journal

----

-### (3) Strategy for Surrogate Modeling
+### (3) Adaptive Strategy for Surrogate Model Training and Validation

-- dynamic training and validation of surrogate models using models built over the sub-domains of global surrogate models
+- Dynamic training and validation of surrogate models using models built over the sub-domains of global surrogate models

-- incorporation of gradient and hessian information in training with kriging and polynomial chaos
+- Incorporation of gradient and hessian information in training with kriging and polynomial chaos

-- incorporation of low and high-fidelity training data
+- Incorporation of low and high-fidelity training data

-- application of surrogate-based OUU framework for robust structural and aerodynamic optimizations
+- Application of surrogate-based OUU framework for robust structural and aerodynamic optimizations